aschollwoeck/Asmerald/README.md

 - low runtime overhead

 ## Task list
-- [ ] Add delight to the experience when all tasks are complete
 - [ ] Source generators to transform queries during compilation to SQL strings.
 This approach would not cause any performance impact at runtime at all - type safety for free.

 ## Example